mjhea0/flaskr-tdd/README.md

 Next, we need to set up the templates and the associated views, which define the routes.
 Think about this from a user standpoint:

-1. Users need to be able to log in and out.
+1. Users should be able to log in and out.
-1. Once logged in, users need to be able to post.
+1. Once logged in, users should be able to post.
-1. Finally, users need to be able to view the posts.
+1. Finally, users should be able to view the posts.

 Write some tests for this first.